kowainik/kowainik.github.io/posts/2020-08-17-haskell-mini-patterns.md

 In this module, we want to reject empty passwords.
 This is what the `mkPassword` function does.
 We disincline to export the `Password` constructor.

-But we need a way to deconstruct a value of type `Password` hence the `Password (unPassword)` line in the export list.
+But we need a way to deconstruct a value of type `Password`.
+Unfortunately, we can't define a record field of our `newtype` because it allows to change values using record update syntax.
+Hence the `unPassword` function.

 > 👩‍🔬 It is important to hide the constructor to forbid [value
 > coercion](http://hackage.haskell.org/package/base-4.14.0.0/docs/Data-Coerce.html).